jmnavarrol/simplest-git-subrepos/README.md

 <a name="the_use_case"/>
 ## the use case

-It seems that the motto _"make easy things easy and hard things possible"_ can be tracked down to [Larry Wall](https://www.wikipedia.org/wiki/Larry_Wall) and his ["Learning Perl"](http://shop.oreilly.com/product/9781565922846.do), aka _the Llama book_.
+It seems that the motto _"make easy things easy and hard things possible"_ can be tracked down to [Larry Wall](https://www.wikipedia.org/wiki/Larry_Wall) and ["Learning Perl"](http://shop.oreilly.com/product/9781565922846.do), aka _the Llama book_.
 I'm not telling submodules, subtrees, all those tools... are not without merit but I do say they fail Wall's saying: they certainly fail at making easy things easy.
 But, what I want to suit then?

 Let's have a project which I'll call **_SUPER_** which have some glue files in order to tie together another two ones which I'll call **_SUB1_** and **_SUB2_** (you can think of, say, a web front end using two modules, or whatever).
 Just to make things funnier, let's imagine that **_SUB1_** also includes a deeper module, which I'll call **_SUBSUB_**.
 Overall, the layout looks like this: